What is Alcohol Withdrawal?

 A few typical withdrawal symptoms that individuals would like to avoid are insomnia, anxiety, and physical pain.

-This means we need to take a look at strains that aren’t intensely stimulating but offer a nice, mild euphoric sensation along with analgesic and relaxing properties.
+This means we need to look at strains that aren’t intensely stimulating but offer a pleasant, mild euphoric sensation and analgesic and relaxing properties.

 Our top choice would have to be Green Maeng Da.

 A few reasons we believe this strain would be great for fighting off mild alcohol withdrawal symptoms are:

 - It can relax the body and produce a soothing calmness for the user

 - It works as a cerebral stimulant and enhances brain functioning